-I’m a Ph.D. candidate in Computer Science at the Hong Kong University of Science and Technology, advised by Prof. Huamin Qu.
-I’m currently a visiting student at the MIT Media Lab, where I work with Prof. Pattie Maes.
-Before my Ph.D., I completed my undergraduate and master’s studies at Tsinghua University, where I was advised by Prof. Yuanchun Shi.
+Hi, I’m Shuchang Xu, a Ph.D. candidate in Computer Science at the Hong Kong University of Science and Technology, advised by Prof. Huamin Qu.
+I’m currently visiting the MIT Media Lab, where I work with Prof. Pattie Maes.
+Previously, I earned my bachelor’s and master’s degrees from Tsinghua University under the guidance of Prof. Yuanchun Shi.

-My research focuses on AI-powered assistive systems that enhance human cognition, with an emphasis on perception, memory, and behavior.
+My research focuses on AI-powered assistive systems that enhance human cognition, particularly across three core cognitive stages: perception, memory, and behavior.
 My work has been published at CHI, UIST, and UbiComp, and has received Best Paper Honorable Mention Awards at CHI and UIST.

 - xsc14thu@gmail.com